hrhotz/galaxy2shiny2galaxy/README.md

 ##### _server.R_

 This is the actual R code to generate the plots.
-The fuctionality of the download buttons (download plot or downlod dataset) is hacked in order to generate a second png (or svg) file and data table, respectively.
+The functionality of the download buttons (download plot or download dataset) is hacked in order to generate a second png (or svg) file and data table, respectively.
 This second copy is stored in the apps directory and used by the _import.py_ script to copy back into the Galaxy history.

     ###REPLACE###   path_to_API_tools <- "GALAXYROOT/tools/galaxy2shiny2galaxy/helper_scripts"
 If the Shiny server has no access to the GALAXYROOT directory, you need to move the _import.py_ script to a location accessible to the Shiny server.

 After the first use of the Shiny app (i.e.: as soon as you click on the URL for the Shiny app in Galaxy) a log file is created.
-Each movement in the shiony app is written down in this log file (see all the lines with _write(log_text, file = "log", append = TRUE, sep = "\n")_ ).
+Each movement in the Shiny app is written down in this log file (see all the lines with _write(log_text, file = "log", append = TRUE, sep = "\n")_ ).

 ##### _import.py_